Trusted By:

 He was previously Director of Finance and Taxation Programmes at BPP Professional Education and has delivered IFRS, US GAAP, UK Tax and VAT to a multitude of organisations worldwide since 1992.

-The trainer is passionate about training and his enthusiasm ensures that the participants enjoy the learning experience whilst gaining knowledge through their engagement in the sessions and through encouraging them to ask questions and discuss practical issues they may have.
+The hybrid mismatch rules course trainer is passionate about training and his enthusiasm ensures that the participants enjoy the learning experience whilst gaining knowledge through their engagement in the sessions and through encouraging them to ask questions and discuss practical issues they may have.

 He also provides consultancy services to companies and accounting firms, including the provision of tax and VAT advice, reviewing accounting policy manuals and advising on accounting treatments of various transactions.

-This two-part webinar is designed to help attendees understand when UK companies and branches might face a disallowance under the mismatch anti-hybrid rules.
+This two-part hybrid mismatch rules course is designed to help attendees understand when UK companies and branches might face a disallowance under the mismatch anti-hybrid rules.

 It will guide delegates through the process of identifying the different types of mismatch that can arise and the conditions that need to be met for counteraction to be considered, as well as how the mismatch is actually counteracted, if at all.